Sanalogi/NFCREAD-Android-SDK-Example/README.md

 To learn more details about these instruction sets and ABIs, please visit [this link](https://developer.android.com/ndk/guides/abis).

 The way we suggest for reducing the size of your application is creating four separate APK files that are each compiled for a specific instruction set.
+Google Play Store supports  [the publishing of multiple APK files](https://developer.android.com/google/play/publishing/multiple-apks)
-According to [the rules of Google Play Store](https://developer.android.com/google/play/publishing/multiple-apks) it is possible to upload four different APK files and the Play Store application located on user devices will automatically determine which APK to be installed.
+, hence it is possible to upload four different APK files and the Play Store application located on user devices will automatically determine which APK to be installed.

 ### To reduce the size of your APK: